OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 ### Enable modern authentication for Outlook

-If you are working with an **Outlook** add-in, be sure to enable Modern Authentication for the Microsoft 365 tenancy.
-For information about how to do this, see [Exchange Online: How to enable your tenant for modern authentication](https://social.technet.microsoft.com/wiki/contents/articles/32711.exchange-online-how-to-enable-your-tenant-for-modern-authentication.aspx).
+If you're working with an Outlook add-in, be sure to enable Modern Authentication for the Microsoft 365 tenancy.
+For information about how to do this, see [Enable or disable modern authentication for Outlook in Exchange Online](/exchange/clients-and-mobile-in-exchange-online/enable-or-disable-modern-authentication-in-exchange-online).

 ### Implement a fallback authentication system